 So keep it in mind when you plan your vacation in Sardinia.

-How to move around in Sardenia
+How to move around in Sardinia

 Although there is a bus line that will take you pretty much to the main cities and touristy places, we believe the best way to move around is by car, without a doubt.
-There are so many spectacular bays and secluded spots that are what makes this island so special and the only way to reach them is by your own car.
+There are so many spectacular bays and secluded spots that are what make this island so special and the only way to reach them is by your own car.

 Renting a car is pretty easy.
-You can check out the prices and pick up locations on this site and compare prices.
+You can check out the prices and pick-up locations on this site and compare prices.
 Just make sure you check all the information and what’s included in the insurance.